-Matan Franco is a Melbourne-based composer, arranger and performer with a varied and diverse musical background.
+Matan Franco is a composer, orchestrator, arranger and performer with a varied and diverse musical background.

 Matan graduated as Valedictorian of his cohort with First Class Honours from the Melbourne Conservatorium of Music in December 2015, with a Bachelor of Music (Hons) specialising in Composition and undertaking minor studies in classical voice.
-His composition tutors included Dr. Elliott Gyger, Dr. Stuart Greenbaum, Dr. Kevin March and Dr. Katy Abbott, and he studied voice with Stephen Grant.
-Matan was the recipient of several awards throughout his time at the Conservatorium, including the Lionel Gell Foundation Scholarship for Composition (2012), the Joyce McKenna Scholarship (2014) and the Adolph Spivakovsky Award for Composition (2015).
+He was the recipient of several awards throughout his time at the Conservatorium, including the Lionel Gell Foundation Scholarship for Composition, the Joyce McKenna Scholarship and the Adolph Spivakovsky Award for Composition.

-Traversing genres ranging from Contemporary Classical, Film Music and Jazz through to Music Theatre and Pop for soloists, chamber and orchestral ensembles, Matan’s music is often characterised by a deep melodic sensibility and rhythmic vitality.
+Traversing genres ranging from Contemporary Classical and Jazz through to Film Music, Music Theatre and Pop, for solo musicians, chamber and orchestral ensembles, Matan’s music is often characterised by a deep melodic sensibility and rhythmic vitality.

 Born and raised in Israel until the age of ten, in 2014 Matan returned to his home country when he was invited to perform in a range of concerts celebrating the centenary of the birth of one of Israel’s most renowned composers, Sasha Argov.
 Most notably, Matan performed alongside Israel’s leading artists in a concert held by the Israel Philharmonic Orchestra at the Mann Auditorium in Tel Aviv.